 - Reusable Water Bottle

 Meet at Wild Expeditions 15 minutes before your departure time.
-After checking in at the office we’ll load up the Hummer and we’re off.
-About 5 minutes out of Bluff we pass through Comb Ridge and we’ll pull off the highway onto a 4×4 only dirt road.
-We are now on the final section of the Hole in the Rock pioneer wagon trail and you’ll be grateful for 42” tires and soft seats.
-The trail goes in and out of the streambed which is usually dry and after storms can be impassable to most 4×4 vehicles, but not our Hummer!
-We’ll drive thru sand, off steep drop offs and crawl up rocky hills towards the San Juan River.
+After checking in at the office we’ll load into a van for a 5 minute ride to the trailhead where the UTVs will be waiting.
+We are now on the final section of the Hole in the Rock pioneer wagon trail and you’ll be grateful for suspension and soft seats.
+The trail goes in and out of the streambed which is usually dry and after storms can be impassable to most 4×4 vehicles, but not our UTVs!
+We’ll drive through sand, off steep drop offs and crawl up rocky hills towards the San Juan River.
 Once we’ve reached the bottom of comb ridge the trail climbs up around the base of Comb Ridge to San Juan Hill.

 San Juan Hill was the final obstacle the pioneers needed to build a road over to reach Bluff where they settled in 1880.
 The road was so steep that several of the animals died in the yolks of the wagons at the top of the hill.
 Some of the group may opt for a short hike up a section of the trail and afterwards we’ll drive further along the river to River House ruin.

 River House Ruin is a 2-story cliff dwelling that was built around 900 A.D.
 Here we will see rock art, pottery shards, corn cobs and other artifacts left by the people that once lived here.
 This cliff dwelling was built in the Pueblo III era, very similar to what you would see in Mesa Verde National Park in Colorado.
 Unlike Mesa Verde we usually have the place to ourselves giving you the chance to peer into the individual rooms and connect with the land without the crowds.